 John K. Russell, DMA

 Dr. John K. Russell is the Director of Choral and Vocal Studies at Palomar College and the Music Director of the San Diego Master Chorale.
 At Palomar he conducts the Chamber Singers and the Palomar Chorale oversees the vocal music program.
 At SDMC he conducts and coordinates all artistic activities of the chorale, which include preparing the chorus for performances with San Diego Symphony and other San Diego orchestras including the Mainly Mozart Festival Orchestra and La Jolla Symphony.
-In addition, he serves on the summer conducting faculty at Westminster Choir College in Princeton, New Jersey where he teaches master classes in conducting for the annual Westminster Summer Choral Festival.
+In addition, he has served on the summer conducting faculty at Westminster Choir College in Princeton, New Jersey, where he has taught master classes in conducting for the annual Westminster Summer Choral Festival.

 Dr. Russell was previously the Director of Choral Activities at California State University, San Bernardino, and has held similar positions at Albion College (Michigan), Los Angeles City College, Cypress College and the San Diego Children’s Choir.
 Prior to his work in California, Dr. Russell was the principal choral conductor at the LaGuardia School of Music & Art and Performing Arts (the Fame School) in New York City.
 At LaGuardia he was the assistant chairperson of the Music Department, conductor of the symphonic chorus and voice instructor for the school’s advanced vocalists.
 While in New York he conducted in over twenty performances with the world-renowned Orchestra of St. Luke’s, served as a clinician for the New York Philharmonic’s Education Department and was a guest conductor with New York City National Chorale.